Atami Onsen 熱海温泉

 Atami's saltwater hot spring fame is reflected in its name, which means "hot sea"

 The benefits of hot water

 The high-temperature water with its high salt content has excellent insulation properties, helping with neuralgia, and excessive sensitivity to cold.
 The water also tightens up the skin and tones the body.

-Although day trips and onsen don't usually fit together—since relaxation is the whole point—there are several places near Atami Station that offer baths both open air and indoors designed for bathing contemplation.
+There are several places near Atami Station that have open air and indoor baths.
 There are private baths available to rent.
 There is even a footbath called Ieyasu no Yu in front of Atami Station named for the famous shogun.

-Atami Castle, for all its glorious appearance, is really there for the view.
-It was built in 1959 as a tourist attraction.
-The ropeway is the easiest way to get there from the main onsen area at the base of the mountain and down by the seaside.
-There is a museum inside that tells stories about various castles around Japan, too.
-But most importantly, the view from the mountaintop, where the castle is built, is glorious.
+Atami Castle was built in 1959 as a tourist attraction.
+The ropeway is the easiest way to get there from the main onsen area at the base of the mountain.
+There is a museum inside that tells stories about various castles around Japan.
+But most importantly, the view from the castle is fantastic.